 Homemade Anti-Itch Calamine Lotion

-While I do like to use both kinds to make this natural calamine lotion, you can sub more bentonite clay if you do not have the pink clay on hand!
+Though I use both kinds of clay to make this natural calamine lotion, you can substitute more bentonite clay if you do not have the pink clay on hand!

 - 2 Tbsp. baking soda